Is buying in Brooklyn worth it?

 The price of money

 When people talk about why home ownership is a bad idea, they refer to the 'opportunity cost of capital'.
-In this instance, while buying was about $25,000 cheaper than renting a comparable apartment, I lost out on significant stock market gains.
-The opportunity cost only increases if you incorporate other upfront costs like the cash required to do renovations.
+In this instance, while buying was about $38,000 cheaper than renting a comparable apartment, I lost out on significant stock market gains.
+The opportunity cost only increases if you incorporate other upfront costs like the cash required to do renovations or place some value on your time.

 Unfortunately…the opportunity cost was not the only cost I paid.